eProsima/Integration-Service-docs/docs/overview.rst

 When you implement your ISBridge derived class, you must take in account:

-- Only :class:`ISPublisher::publish` is mandatory to implement.
+- Only :class:`ISWriter::publish` is mandatory to implement.
 - When your subscriber receives data, you must call :class:`on_received_data` function with the data properly converted into :class:`SerializedPayload_t`.
 - You can override the default behaviour, but isn't recommended in general.
 This behaviour follows this diagram: